 It is used in ophthalmic lenses mostly to help the eyes to work together (by compensating deviations, field loss, etc.).

-Procedures to operate a manual lensometer smoothly
+How to use a manual lensometer smoothly

 - Fix the manual lensometer on a stable surface, at the comfortable viewing position

-- Check the power drum for proper calibration
+- Check the power drum for proper calibration of manual lensometer

 - Place the eyeglass on the movable spectacle table